 Part A and Part B do not pay for medications.
 You will need to enroll in a separate prescription plan (Medicare Part D).

-A second choice to offset costs is to enroll in a Medicare Supplement plan.
+A second option to offset costs is to enroll in a Medicare Supplement plan.
 As the name implies, these plans ‘supplement’ the costs of Medicare Parts A and B. For more information, please see my blog on Medicare Supplement Insurance.

 *This site is not affiliated with or endorsed by any government agency.